hoffmangroup/genomedata/doc/genomedata.rst

     * trackname is a ``string`` identifier (e.g. ``broad.h3k27me3``)
     * datafile contains one column of data for this data track in one of the following formats: |signal file formats|
-- the name of the genomedata archive to create
+- the name of the Genomedata archive to create

 For example, let's say you have sequence data for chrX (``chrX.fa``) and chrY (``chrY.fa.gz``), as well as two signal tracks: high (``signal.high.wig``) and low (``signal.low.bed.gz``).
-You could construct a genomedata archive named ``mygenomedata`` in the current directory with the following command::
+You could construct a Genomedata archive named ``mygenomedata`` in the current directory with the following command::

     genomedata-load -s chrX.fa -s chrY.fa.gz -t high=signal.high.wig -t low=signal.low.bed.gz mygenomedata